3 Strategies for Pursuing Significance with Your Finances

 I want to be successful, but not at the expense of my family.
 I want to impact my world, but not at the expense of my faith.
 What are your no-option failure spots?

 Francis Chan said, “Our greatest fear should not be of failure, but of succeeding at things in life that don’t really matter.”
 What if we were more afraid of the right things?
 So many who lose their families on the altar of progress didn’t plan to do so.
 They simply were afraid of the wrong things.
-They feared getting behind, missing out, not advancing quick enough.
+They feared getting behind, missing out, not advancing quickly enough.

 Our drive to win can actually be healthy in those areas.
 I’m not anti-progress.
 I like winning just like you do.
 But let’s make sure we are winning where it matters most.
 Who knows what could happen if we clearly knew what mattered most and lived in light of that list.
-Who knows what could happen if we lived with a purpose of being significant in the lives of others!
+Who knows what could happen if we lived with the purpose of being significant in the lives of others!

 Todd DeKruyter is the founder of DK Financial Group and Reclamation Builders.
 He is a Chartered Financial Consultant(TM) (ChFC(R)) and a member of the Financial Planning Association of Greater Indianapolis.
 He has served as a board member with Financial Planning Association of Greater Indianapolis and as the chair of their pro-bono committee.
 Combining an entrepreneurial spirit with a missional focus, Todd DeKruyter uses his financial and philanthropic expertise to help families and individuals stay true to what matters as they navigate professional and financial success.